lexman/tuttle/README.md

 Contributions are very welcome through pull request.
 You can contribute to :
 * documentation : formal doc, tutorials
-* code : improve tuttle kernel, add new extensions : spreadshits, mongodb, hdfs, etc.
+* code : improve tuttle kernel, add new extensions : spreadshits, mongodb, hdfs, etc. Code have to come with tests and documentation
 * tests : use Tuttle for your projects and report bugs
 * syntax : help define the perfect way to describe workflows
 * design : please help improve the look of the [report](http://lexman.github.io/tuttle/docs/sales_assets/tuttle_report.html) to ease readability !